Chong-Tuc-Yee/CS50-Introduction-to-Computer-Science/Pset7/movies/README.md

     Alternatively, user can also run this command for the 3rd step: <br>
     `$ cat filename.sql | sqlite3 movies.db > output.txt` to redirect output of query to a text file called `output.txt`

+To check out the contents of all tables in the database, user can execute following commands instead of step 3 in above:
+1. `sqlite3 songs.db`
+2. `.schema`

 ### Program Testing: ###

 User can check whether output from query matches the question requirement for each. <br>